-Here are some of the important principles of Bandura’s theory and how they can be leveraged in an elearning setup.
+Here are some of the ways you can leverage Bandura’s theory in an eLearning setup:

-Do you prefer to visit YouTube when you want to learn something new online?
-Social learning theory says that humans learn by observing others the most.
+Don’t you prefer to visit YouTube when you want to learn something new online?
+Social learning theory says that humans learn best by observing others.
 This can be in the form of someone physically displaying a behavior or even describing a specific task verbally.

-How to use it in elearning: Both audio and video in online learning are capable of recreating this experience.
-The virtual classroom technology supports this function by allowing real-time teacher presentation and collaboration.
+So, how to use it in eLearning?
+The use of both audio and visual in online learning is capable of recreating this experience.
+The virtual classroom technology supports this function by allowing real-time collaboration.